Skip to main content

 • “I like it the game is optimized very well”

 • “I feel like this whole rebranding has completely lost the original style of SCP:CB, and now the game looks like one of those bad SCP:CB Unity ports you see everywhere.
-It's also very unoptimized now because of this; even at 'low' graphics setting I get around 10 fps or less.
-Due to the lighting, even at the 'lively' intro, all the rooms (especially the cell rooms) feel very underlit.”
+It's also very unoptimized now because of this — even at 'low' graphics settings I get around 10 FPS or less.”

 • humor